musebe/musebecodes/packages/personal-blog-lite/content/blog/Docker_Next/index.md

 RUN yarn install --frozen-lockfile
 ```

-On the second stage of the build, we are only going to rebuild the image only when needed.At this stage, we mainly copy over the application together with its dependencies and build the it as illustrated :
+On the second stage of the build, we are only going to rebuild the image only when needed.At this stage, we mainly copy over the application together with its dependencies and build it as illustrated :

 ```stage2